InvirganceDocumentation/convirgance-docs/docs/database-operations.md

 ### Parameter Binding

-Parameter binding in Convirgance uses named parameters (prefixed with `:`) to safely bind values into SQL queries.
+Convirgance uses named parameters (prefixed with `:`) to safely bind values into SQL queries.
 Values can be set directly on `Query` or bound in bulk using a `JSONObject`.

 The use of named variables eliminates the need to count and align traditional `?` placeholders.
 For example, `:userId` in your query would match with the `userId` field in your binding object.
-Multple occurrances of `:userId` in the SQL would all bind to the same value.
+Multiple occurrences of `:userId` in the SQL would all bind to the same value.

 ```java